transcrobes/static-site/content/page/development.md

 There is an (incomplete) [backlog](https://github.com/transcrobes/transcrobes/issues) of stuff needing to be developed.

 ## Communication
-The two main forms of communication are [via issues on the Github issue tracker](https://github.com/transcrobes/transcrobes/issues), or on [the discussion list](https://github.com/transcrobes/transcrobes/discussions).
+The three main forms of communication are [the Discord](https://discord.gg/4qVNVAEVWj), [via issues on the Github issue tracker](https://github.com/transcrobes/transcrobes/issues), or on [the Github discussion list](https://github.com/transcrobes/transcrobes/discussions).
 If you are new, please make sure you have discussed with a regular committer/maintainer BEFORE you start working to avoid any time-wasting and frustration.
 Communicate early, communicate often.

 ## Languages
-The frontend is developed in React/Typescript (4.4+), using React-Admin as a base, with Material UI elsewhere for the visual side of things.
-The backend is Python (3.9+) - FastAPI with Faust Streaming as the job runner and data ingestion platform.
+The frontend is developed in React 18+/Typescript (4.7+), using React-Admin as a base, with Material UI elsewhere for the visual side of things.
+The backend is Python (3.10+) - FastAPI with Faust Streaming as the job runner.
 Other (external) components such as the Stanford CoreNLP module, OpenReplay session recorder, Postgresql database, etc, are hosted internally (except Azure text translator, which is used as the translation engine, though should be replaced at some point), as are the backend services, on a k3s Kubernetes cluster, which is configured and deployed using Helm charts.

 ## Source repository
 The project uses Git and all development gets done on github.com.